denisa/semantic-tag-helper/README.md

 and keeping major (v1) and minor (v1.1) tags current to the latest appropriate commit."

 ### Experimental feature
-If the tag is a pre-release tag, this action will attempt to create appropriate tags, but this is _experimental_.
+If the tag is a prerelease tag, this action will attempt to create appropriate tags, but this is _experimental_.

 ### Example